Diallo75012/git_sre_agents/notes.md

 that only the file fromt he list can be used. when i see the logs seems like that the agent is not using the tools at all as i don't wee the log written to file for those tools.

+forgot to register the new tools in the `machines.rs` function that is registering all tool and doing a pattern matching on those. and this is why the agents had this error:
+`could not find tool {tool name}`....